SINGHAJS/VLRS/README.md

 2. Navigate to the Project Directory: `cd vlrs`
 3. Install Dependencies: `flutter pub get`
 4. Set Up Your Device:
    - For Android:
-      a) Enable Developer Options and USB Debugging on your device.
+     - Enable Developer Options and USB Debugging on your device.
            - Go to Settings > About phone and tap Build number seven times to enable Developer Options.
            - Go back to Settings > System > Developer options and enable USB Debugging.
-      b) Connect your device via USB, or ensure your emulator is running.
+     - Connect your device via USB, or ensure your emulator is running.

   - For iOS:
-    a) Open the ios directory in Xcode.
+    - Open the ios directory in Xcode.
           - Launch Xcode and open the ios directory of your project.
-    b) Ensure your iOS device is connected, or use a simulator.
+    - Ensure your iOS device is connected, or use a simulator.
           - Connect your iOS device to your computer.
           - Alternatively, select a simulator from Xcode.